freeman-lab/gl-scene/README.md

 scene.materials({normal: material})
 ```

+For convienence, some common material are included with `gl-scene` by default.

 #### styles

-Styles can be specified for each shape or light directly, but you can also add a `stylesheet` to your scene, and give each element an `id` and a `class`, which makes it easy to set or update styles.
+Styles can be specified for each shape or light directly, but you can also add a `stylesheet` to your scene, and give each element an `id` and a `class`.
+This makes it easy to set or update styles, just like in CSS.
 For example in the above example we could have defined each light with `class: 'glow'` and set common styles using

 ```javascript
 var stylesheet = {